James J. Browne: Honours

 Browne is a member of the Royal Irish Academy and a Fellow of the Irish Academy of Engineering.

 Browne has received the title of Chevalier de l'Ordre des Palmes Académiques from the French Ambassador in Ireland, H.E.
 Jean-Pierre Thébault.

 Family

-Browne is married to Maeve.
-The couple have four sons: Lorcan, Shane, Ronan and Fergus, all of whom attended St Joseph's Patrician College and all of whom became engineering graduates during Browne's time as President of University of Galway.
+Browne is married and the couple have four sons.
+All four of his sons attended St Joseph's Patrician College and all became engineering graduates during Browne's time as president of the University of Galway.

 He is the brother of Raymond Browne, the Bishop of the Roman Catholic Diocese of Kerry.